ajay-mk/Jupyter-in-SLURM/README.md

 ### submit.sh

-- `submit.sh` is the slurm job file, you can change the SLURM options by editing the following section.
+- `submit.sh` is the SLURM job file, you can change the SLURM options by editing the following section.
 ```bash
 #SBATCH --job-name=Notebook
 #SBATCH --nodes=1